TrinetraGuard/TrinetraGuard-backend-local/README.md

-# Trinetr-backend - Video Processing System
+# TrinetraGuard Backend - Video Processing API

 A high-accuracy video face detection and recognition system built with Go and Python, featuring intelligent deduplication and comprehensive storage management.
+This is a standalone backend API designed to work with any frontend application.

 ## 🏗️ Project Structure